denten-books/plain-text/3-chapter.md

 ![Method for extracting document structure based on "nearest-neighbor clustering of page components" [@ogorman_document_1993, 1164].](images/docstrum.png)

-Finally, the document--object model defines *viewing* as the movement from concrete objects to output device.
+Finally, the Document Object Model defines *viewing* as the movement from concrete objects to output device.
 This could include printing the document onto paper, or publishing it online, for example.
 It is at this moment that the full weight of Hegelian "universal concrete" makes itself known.
-The "concrete" object in the document--object model is still only a *description* of the two-dimensional space and represents some "possible formatted images of abstract objects."[^ln3-dom] To repeat: the concrete object represents "possible" formatted images, and not yet actual formatted images!
+The "concrete" object in the Document Object Model is still only a *description* of the two-dimensional space and represents some "possible formatted images of abstract objects."[^ln3-dom] To repeat: the concrete object represents "possible" formatted images, and not yet actual formatted images!
 To actualize